m1k1o/aria2/README.md

 * Webui: https://github.com/ziahamza/webui-aria2
 * Nginx

-At the time of creating this repository, Webui does not seem to be in active development (latest change 2 years ago) so I included build here.
+At the time of creating this repository, Webui does not seem to be in active development (latest change 4 years ago) so I included the last build here.

 # Usage